PRETgroup/HeartModelPub/Readme.txt

 		(2).
 Load all the data into the workspace of Matlab for simulation E.g.,
+			%Prepare the parameters
-			% contains all configurations of heart model filename='D:/HeartModelP/N3Cfg.mat';
+			% contains all configurations of heart model, which will be used to build a new heart model filename='N3Cfg.mat';
-			% contains all parameters of heart model, which will be used for initialization datafile='D:/HeartModelP/N3Data.mat';
+			% contains all parameters of heart model, which will be used for simulation datafile='N3Data.mat';
-			% Contains all the range of new parameters for run-time update updatePara='D:/HeartModelP/TBME2019/parasAVNRT.mat';
 			load(filename);
 			load(datafile);
-			load(updatePara);

 		(3).
 Run the model
 			1)	With GUI
 			----------for GUI operation-------
 			% Specify the model name
 			modelName='CLS';
 			% Specify the model path
-			mdl=sprintf('D:/HeartModelP/TBME2019/%s',modelName);
+			mdl=[path_var,filesep,modelName];
 			% Specify the data save path
-			savepath='D:\HeartModelP\TBME2019\Cells.mat';
+			savepath=[path_var,filesep 'Cells.mat'];
+			% In the model, there should be a S-function to save data to the same structure of the GUI.
 			Heart_GUI(mdl,modelName,filename,savepath); % In the model, there should be a S-function to save data to the same structure of the GUI.
 			% Via the GUI
-			Specify the simulation time and Press Start in the Operations panel of the GUI All the data are saved to D:/HeartModelP/TBME2019/Cells.mat.
+			Specify the simulation time and Press Start in the Operations panel of the GUI
 			-----------end-------------

 			2)	Without GUI